SarathMuktevi/Text-Analytics-and-Sentiment-Analysis-using-SAP-HANA/README.md

 # Text-Analytics-and-Sentiment-Analysis-using-SAP-HANA

-Please find the project documentation file, and two ouput files which have been exported after creating visualization dashboards in SAP Lumira.
+Please find the project documentation file, 'Text Analytics and Sentiment Analysis using SAP HANA', and two ouput files, 'Surface_Pro4' and 'iPad Pro' which have been exported after creating visualization dashboards in SAP Lumira.